anjackson/anjackson.github.io/page/2004-05-12-demonstration-of-the-ill-conditioned-nature-of-hilbert-matricies.md

 created: 1084352440
 permalink: "/ix2v/comphys/docs/ug/y3-na-hilbert.pdf/"
 ---
-!!!Demonstration Of The Ill-Conditioned Nature Of Hilbert Matricies !!An application of numerical analysis techniques
+### Demonstration Of The Ill-Conditioned Nature Of Hilbert Matricies
+## An application of numerical analysis techniques
 In this assignment I used LU decomposition to solve the matrix equation `H .
 X = B` where `H` corresponds to a Hilbert matrix of order `n`, and all elements of `B` are